othyn/macos-auto-clicker/README.md

 #### Commit Format Requirements

 In order to trigger releases with [Fastlane Semantic Release](https://github.com/xotahal/fastlane-plugin-semantic_release), [conventional commit formatting](https://www.conventionalcommits.org/en/v1.0.0) (more specifically, a subset of the [Angular rules](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type) that Fastlane Semantic Release defaults to) **must** be adhered to in order to generate the correct automated changelogs that accompany the release and provide the required keywords so that automated [Semver](https://semver.org/) versioning can triggered.

+**PR's will be rejected if the commits are not formatted correctly, so make use of the githook for the repo which can easily be installed by running `make setup`.**

 The following are all items that should be prefixed to your commit message to trigger the desired described attached effect, the `*` just representing a wildcard in this example to demonstrate where your actual commit message should reside: